hileryhixon/jekyll-base/_posts/2017-10-20-netlify-q-a.markdown

 <h4>Least Favorite Activities</h4>
 <ol>
 <li>Find and recruit teammates for the support team</li>
+<li>Deliver a talk to many people you don't know at a conference or meetup</li>

 </ol>

 <h4>What is your favorite thing about providing technical support?</h4>